 Air Sampling: Air samples test for viable (living) mold.
-Testing for viable mold is done by placing the sample onto agar culture medium that supports the growth of the organism(s) in question and allows identification of the species and level of contamination.
+Our experienced mold professional can test for viable mold by placing the sample onto agar culture medium that supports the growth of the organism(s) in question and allows identification of the species and level of contamination.
 When colonization occurs one mold has overtaken your entire home.
 Colonization is the formation of compact population groups of the same type of mold species.
 Air samples also test for nonviable (dead) mold.
 Testing for nonviable mold is done by microscopic examination of the sample to identify fungal and non-fungal particles that may be allergenic to individuals.

-Surface Sampling: Surface samples are collected by wiping a measured area with a sterile swab or by lifting a sample with bio tape.
-The surface sample is cultured and then placed into a petri dish.
+Surface Sampling: Surface samples are collected by wiping a measured area with a sterile swab or by lifting a sample with bio tape for mold test results.
+The surface sample is cultured and then placed in a petri dish.
 After allowing 3 - 7 days for the samples to show visible fungal growth, the petri dish is inspected by a lab technician under a microscope so that the fungi can be removed and identified by species.

 Sampling Is Necessary Where:

 - The Source(S) Of the Mold Contamination Is Unclear